Miles: 10 miles RT

 Elevation Gain/Highest: 207ft/180ft

-Map: Green Trails Ozette 130s, my GAIA track.
+Map: Green Trails Ozette 130s

-Favorite Eats After Hike: Turnip The Beet, 101 Brewery at Twana Roadhouse, Nourish Sequim, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
+Favorite Eats After Hike: Turnip The Beet, 101 Brewery at Twana Roadhouse, Nourish Sequim, Yodelin, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.

 Find out current conditions and as always, practice Leave No Trace.
 Pretty please.